 They intuited that, surely, ongoing support must be in the mix for success after prison.

 The community’s intuited questioning is a match for the criminological evidence about supporting successful community reintegration.
 And it matches what is being learned about desistance from crime.
 We had a convergence – of public opinion and of scholarly data.

 But we could never answer those questions happily:

 No, we didn’t offer programs for when they left prison.
 Our volunteering and early funding just didn’t stretch that far.

 Then, in June 2020, with thanks to the Tasmanian Community Fund and Connect42’s great partners, we could say (even yell from the rooftops):

 Yes!
 We do!

 Conceived in prison in 2014, Just Moving On is now birthed!

-We use what we do and learn from Just Moving On to add to important data and evidence.
-And this evidence continues to strengthen the faith of the community in the pro-social beneﬁts and outcomes of rehabilitation and relationship-based support.
+We will also use what we do and learn from Just Moving On to further add to important data and evidence.
+We will continue to strengthen the faith of the community in the pro-social beneﬁts and outcomes of rehabilitation and relationship-based support.